zeux/zeux.github.io/_posts/2007-10-28-my-own-lighting-shader-with-blackjack-and-hookers.md

 > This was a triumph.
 I’m making a note here: HUGE SUCCESS.

 I decided to try the same thing with my shader code.
 It solved all problems like magic.
-The resulting code ([link](http://www.everfall.com/paste/id.php?7ta01v3jpzki)) while doing exactly the same calculations, now compiles in 54 instructions.
+[The resulting code](https://gist.github.com/zeux/01d4555fb000fa25bc3c/f0879a95cef520ffff9e47b8139eb43700cf1514) while doing exactly the same calculations, now compiles in 54 instructions.

 The reason is simple, of course.
 For example, where in the previous shader we computed squared lengths in 1 instruction per light, here we do it for 3 instructions for 4 lights, effectively using 25% less ALU.
 The new layout also made it possible to pass lights via interpolators (light data fits into 6 interpolators), which allowed to remove 1 sub instruction per light, and also 3 instructions for transforming normal into tangent space (at the expense of adding 1 expand instruction, of course).